 - a) All volunteers (Race Marshals) and Technical Officials who are assigned to areas of responsibility on the Field of Play (FOP), must be briefed on their role and responsibility.
-At a minimum this briefing shall include: - An overview of the event including the course and key times. - A description of the specific role or duties for each individual - Briefing for volunteers / Race Officials on what assistance can be provided to athletes under these rules - Key safety information including a briefing on any specific hazards or risks which may be present depending on the role being undertaken - Instructions on how to summon medical assistance a) A protest is a formal complaint against the conduct of an athlete, Technical Official, or the conditions of the competition.
+At a minimum this briefing shall include: - An overview of the event including the course and key times. - A description of the specific role or duties for each individual - Briefing for volunteers / Race Officials on what assistance can be provided to athletes under these rules a) A protest is a formal complaint against the conduct of an athlete, Technical Official, or the conditions of the competition.
 An athlete may file a protest with the Head Referee provided that the subject of the protest has not been previously observed by the Technical Officials and ruled upon by the Head Referee.